sujin2f/paper/doc/energy_en.md

 <p align="center"><strong>Paschen Series</strong></p>

 It tends to have rules, but there's no rule between series.
 For example, the emissions from four to three are different.
-What I assume is there is a certain amount of energy between the same orbit, so these tables are not matched to my assumption.
+What I assume is there is a certain amount of energy between the same orbit, so these tables are not matched my assumption.
 Here's the reciprocal of a fraction, a wave number.

 | n                   | 2         | 3         | 4          | 5          | 6          | 7          | 8          |
 | ------------------- | --------- | --------- | ---------- | ---------- | ---------- | ---------- | ---------- |